Mini-Pishon/AutomAD/README.md

     - Sets various forest configuration parameters such as database path, log    path, and sysvol path.
     - Installs DNS as part of the forest configuration.
     - Prevents automatic reboot upon completion.

+# Injection

+## 1. AD_addusers.ps1

+This PowerShell script automates the creation of Organizational Units (OUs) and users in Active Directory (AD) based on data from a CSV file.
+The script performs the following actions:

+1. Prerequisites

+    - Ensure the Active Directory module is available on the system where the script is executed.
+    - Prepare a CSV file (users.csv) with user data, including columns for first_name, last_name, and password.

+2. Script Overview

+- Input
+    - CSV File: The script reads user data from C:\scripts\Ad_scripts\users.csv.
+Ensure the file is in the correct format and accessible.
+- Actions Performed
+    - Import CSV Data:

+Reads user data from the specified CSV file.
+Import Active Directory Module:

+Imports the Active Directory module to manage AD operations.
+Define Base OU Path:

+Sets the base path for OUs as DC=dinoland,DC=lan.
+Create Organizational Units (OUs):

+Creates the main OU "CORE" under the base path.
+Creates the "HUMANS" OU under "CORE".
+Creates "USERS" and "ADMIN" OUs under "HUMANS".
+Process CSV Data to Create Users:

+Iterates through the CSV data to create users in AD.
+Determines the target OU based on the user index (first 200 users go to "USERS", others to "ADMIN").
+Checks for missing first name or last name and skips such entries.
+Creates users with the specified attributes (name, email, password) if they do not already exist in AD.
+Error Handling
+The script includes error handling for OU and user creation, with warnings and a pause of 5 seconds for errors.
+Output
+The script outputs the status of OU and user creation to the console, indicating success or any errors encountered.
+Usage
+Place the users.csv file in the specified directory (C:\scripts\Ad_scripts\).
+Ensure the script has the necessary permissions to create OUs and users in Active Directory.
+Execute the script in a PowerShell environment with the Active Directory module available.